ndexbio/ndexutils/README.rst

       password = <NDEx password>
       server = <NDEx server ie public.ndexbio.org>

-  **NOTE:** For version 0.11.0a1 this command will fully replace the network on NDEx.

   Using credentials from `myattrib` profile, the following command adds grid layout to the network ``9025480b-6fbc-4efe-9cd8-b575ce49dfda``